scupit/json-to-cmake-rewrite/README.md

 There are several ways to add header and source files.

 #### Adding Headers
-* `"rHeaderDirs": [...]` recurses through the given directories and gets all header files in each.
+* `"rHeaderDirs": [strings]` recurses through the given directories and gets all header files in each.
-* `"headerDirs": [...]` gets all header files in the given directories, but does not recurse through them.
+* `"headerDirs": [strings]` gets all header files in the given directories, but does not recurse through them.
-* `"headers": [...]` gets all the given header files.
+* `"headers": [strings]` gets all the given header files.

 #### Adding Sources
-* `"rSourceDirs": [...]` recurses through the given directories and gets all source files in each.
+* `"rSourceDirs": [strings]` recurses through the given directories and gets all source files in each.
-* `"sourceDirs": [...]` get all source files in the given directories, but does not recurse through them.
+* `"sourceDirs": [strings]` get all source files in the given directories, but does not recurse through them.
-* `"sources": [...]` gets all the given source files
+* `"sources": [strings]` gets all the given source files

 #### Main File
 If the output is an `executable` type, it can also be given a main file.
 The main file is just added to sources in